CSSUoB/TeX-Bot-Py-V2/README.md

 If you do not want to activate the virtual environment, every command can be run prepended with `poetry run`, to run the subsequent command within the Poetry context.
-(Every command within the documentation within this repository will include the `poetry run` prefix for convenience.
+(Every command within the documentation within this project will include the `poetry run` prefix for convenience.
-It can be excluded if you have already activated the virtual environment.)
+**It can be excluded if you have already activated the virtual environment.**)

 ### Creating Your Bot